barthuttinga/clockit-api/README.md

 - Run `export FLASK_APP=clockit_api.py` and `export FLASK_DEBUG=1` to point
 Flask to the app and enabled debugging mode
 - Run `flask db upgrade` create the SQLite-database and/or upgrade the schema
-- Run `python load_fixtures.py` if you want to populate the database with some data fixtures
 - Run `flask run` to start the app on [http://127.0.0.1:5000/api/](http://127.0.0.1:5000/api/)